Annual Teaching with Technology Showcase: Excellence in Action

 April 24 from 9:00 am - 3:00 pm

+One of the major impacts of COVID-19 is the disruption of the current in-person delivery and learning in a formal classroom environment.
 The Teaching with Technology Showcase will provide opportunities for sharing best practices in Educational Technology among professionals from K-12, libraries, community colleges, and baccalaureate, masters, and doctoral degree granting institutions.
-Join your peers and presenters from throughout the region as they:
+Join your peers and presenters from throughout the region.